El Paso Corp.: History

 Although El Paso's liquified gas venture represented an important success during the 1970s, its non-gas-related operations were generally less fruitful.
 El Paso jettisoned some of those operations and posted losses from major activities like chemical and fiber manufacturing.
 To make matters worse, El Paso was harmed by a Supreme Court decision in 1974.
 For several years, federal regulators had been trying to renege on their decision in the late 1950s to allow El Paso to acquire its northern operations.
 El Paso fought their efforts, but was defeated.
 In 1974, El Paso was forced to divest the holdings, effectively terminating its natural gas operations north of New Mexico and Arizona.

 Despite some setbacks, El Paso managed to sustain long-term growth during the 1970s.
 Sales dipped following the 1974 divestiture but surged back up to $1.15 billion in 1975, rising to more than $2 billion in 1978.
 Earnings, however, fluctuated around $50 million to $60 million annually.
 El Paso's huge revenue gains during the late 1970s reflected turbulence in energy markets.

 El Paso benefitted from the Natural Gas Policy Act which was passed in 1978.
 That act basically allowed El Paso to begin competing with other Texas companies for the purchase of natural gas reserves.
 El Paso greatly increased its reserves after the act was passed, building up a sizable reserve base near its Permian Basin pipeline operations as well as in other regions of the country.
 It simultaneously boosted its output capacity to meet the expected surge in demand during the 1980s.

 As a result of strong natural gas markets and El Paso's increased output capacity, sales topped $2 billion in 1978, rose past $3 billion in 1980, and then increased to nearly $4 billion in 1981.
 In 1981, El Paso reported record earnings of $147 million.
 Unfortunately, El Paso's profit gains were short-lived.
 During the late 1970s and early 1980s, industry competitors had hustled to boost natural gas output capacity with expectations of strong demand.
 But a weak economy and a newfound emphasis on energy conservation slowed market growth.
 Supply outstripped demand in 1982 and natural gas prices dropped.
 Furthermore, El Paso's chemical businesses suffered major setbacks in 1982.
 Although El Paso's sales rose to $4.3 billion in 1982, its net income dropped to $53 million.

+El Paso Natural Gas (EPNG) hired Richard S. Morris in 1973 as its General Counsel.
+He was active in the company’s project development work, including its Algerian LNG and Alaskan projects.
+Mr. Morris was eventually promoted to be President and CEO of EPNG, was an active member of the Board of Directors, and retired in 1989.